shuiruge/learning-sicp/chapter-1.md

 > A name evaluates to the value associated with that name in the current environment.

-This quotation recovers the reason of naming it as "environment".
-Indeed, *embeding* a name (not string) into an environment is to look up the temporal memory to find out what this name is binded by.
-A name has its meaning only when the environment embeding it is indicated.
+This quotation recovers the reason of naming it as "environment", as a perfect analogy to the word in human language.
+Indeed, environment generally includes two essences:
+1. bindings by which values are assigned to names, stored in memory;
+1. the state of interpreter, directing the next behavior of CPU.

+### Define of Environment

+Summing up, *environment means the state of your computer.*

 ## Evaluate and Execute